BenKashouris/BenKashouris.github.io/_projects/surface_cellular_automata.md

 date: 2025-03-08
 author: "Ben Kashouris"
 image: /assets/images/cellular_orb.png
-description: A Cellular Automata that runs on the surface of an arbitrary 3d object.
+description: A Cellular Automata that runs on the surface of an arbitrary 3d mesh.
 center_content: true
 ---